 Other external factors, such as the bright or dark environments, can also affect HD IP camera bandwidth consumption or Internet usage.

-Special applications, like facial recognition or license plate recognition, will eat up more IP camera bandwidth, since these applications require higher resolution and frame rate recording.
+Special applications, like facial recognition or license plate recognition, will eat up more camera bitrate, since these applications require higher resolution and frame rate recording.

 If you want more accurate IP camera bandwidth calculation result, you need to do some tests by yourself: